Hardwood Flooring 101

 Peachey Prefinished Hardwood flooring is milled with a small micro-bevel on the sides and ends to allow for slight variations in the subfloor, unless specified differently.
 Our prefinished flooring is stained, if desired, and then finished with two coats of an extremely durable conversion varnish that creates a 3 mil protective layer across the entire floor, which is more than double the typical finish thickness.
 This uniform finish cannot be applied in the field and must be applied in a controlled environment at our factory.

 Sheen measures the gloss or shine of your hardwood floor and is measured in a range from 0 (flat) to 100 (full gloss) – the higher the gloss, the more light will be reflected.
-Matte finish flooring has a 10 sheen, which is very little sheen with a look that appears dull but clean.
-Satin finish is our standard sheen, which is 20 sheen.
+Matte finish flooring has a 10 sheen, which is little sheen with a look that appears dull but clean.
+Satin finish is 20 sheen.
 Other sheen levels are available upon request for an additional charge.

 While choosing the species of your flooring may be the first step in creating a look that becomes uniquely yours, another consideration that will affect the final appearance and performance of your flooring is the cut.